MattWatson1/MattWatson1.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a fifth year mathematics PhD candidate at the University of Colorado at Boulder advised by [Sebastian Casalaina-Martin](https://math.colorado.edu/~sbc21/).
-My current research goals relate to Hodge theoretic constructions of moduli spaces.
+My current research is related to Hodge theoretic constructions of moduli spaces.
 More precisely, I have been studying the singularities appearing on arithmetic ball quotients defined over the Eisenstein integers with the hope of showing when these spaces are of general type.
 I have recently become more interested in modular forms.

 When I'm not doing math, I enjoy hiking, reading fantasy books, playing board games, and going to the [movies](https://letterboxd.com/wattmatson/).